AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/embed-a-form-into-a-web-campaign.md

 To change the dialog or widget colors in Set Campaign:

 1. In the Rich Text Editor, select a Dialog campaign type and a dialog style, header color and background color to customize the form's background colors.
-Click **Save**.
+Click **[!UICONTROL Save]**.

    ![](assets/image2015-12-29-18-3a28-3a31.png)